noribeth-m/pair_tempo/README.md

 This folder contains the necessary scripts for pairing model output with TEMPO NO2 and HCHO using MELODIES-MONET (https://github.com/NCAR/MELODIES-MONET).
 The purpose of creating these scripts was to be able to pair model output with TEMPO for longer periods of time.

+Note: The idea for these scripts are for them to be used with data on a structured grid (i.e., CAM-chem, regridded MUSICAv0) in order to pair with TEMPO NO2 and HCHO columns.

+For the tropospheric column calculation, in order to calculate the layer thickness (dz_m), temperature (T), surface pressure (PS), surface geopotential (PHIS), and hybrid levels at the interface (hyai, hybi) need to be provided.
+PHIS and T are used in the calculation of the hydrostatic height, and PS, hyai and hybi are used to calculate the pressure at the interface.
+If PHIS, hyai, and hybi are not included in the dataset, the dry pressure difference between levels (PDELDRY) can be used in the calculation of the layer thickness.

 Contents:
     1. modify_yaml.py
     2. pair_tempo_model.py